 This introductory Calculus course is designed for students interested in careers in business, the biological sciences, and the social sciences.
 The course will focus on elementary functions, limits, derivatives and integrals, all with attention to appropriate applications.

-HONORS PRE CALCULUS Grades 11, 12
+HONORS PRE CALCULUS

-Prerequisite: Honors Algebra II and Trigonometry ("B- or C with teacher recommendation") or ACP Algebra II ("A"
+Prerequisite: Honors Algebra II and Trigonometry ("B or B- with teacher recommendation") or ACP Algebra II ("A"